tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   ![Non-linear data plot](Images/non_linear_data_plot.png)

-Since students are already familiar with the neural network creation workflow, explain to students that you are going to follow a similar process than before, but now, you are going to use the nonlinear data to train the same model.
+Since students are already familiar with the neural network creation workflow, explain that you are going to follow a similar process than before, but now, you are going to use the nonlinear data to train the same model.

 ```python
 # Create training and testing sets